Deeparajula/openweathermap/README.md

 Solution :
-1.1.1 Verify company codes and file version, when the Reporting date is equal to the Reporting date of the previous month end 1.1.2 Verify company codes and file version, when the Reporting date is not equal to the Reporting date of the previous month end
+1.1.1 Verify company codes and file version, when the Reporting date is equal to the Reporting date of the previous month end.
+1.1.2 Verify company codes and file version, when the Reporting date is not equal to the Reporting date of the previous month end.
-1.1.3 Verify company codes and file version, when the Reporting date and Frequency of the load MONTH matches with the previous month end reporting date and Frequency of the load MONTH
+1.1.3 Verify company codes and file version, when the Reporting date and Frequency of the load MONTH matches with the previous month end reporting date and Frequency of the load MONTH.
-1.1.4 Verify company codes and file version, when the Reporting date and Frequency of the load MONTH doesn’t match with the previous month end reporting date and Frequency of the load MONTH
+1.1.4 Verify company codes and file version, when the Reporting date and Frequency of the load MONTH doesn’t match with the previous month end reporting date and Frequency of the load MONTH.
-1.1.5 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag Y
+1.1.5 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag Y.
-1.1.6 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag other than Y
+1.1.6 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag other than Y.
-1.1.7 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag Y and frequency of the load MONTH
+1.1.7 Verify company codes and file version, with reporting date is equal to the reporting date of the previous month end and file loaded with Flag Y and frequency of the load MONTH.
-1.1.8 Verify company code and file version, with region code ASIA and reporting date is same as previous month end 1.1.9 Verify company code and file version, with region code other than ASIA and reporting date is same as previous month end 1.1.10 Verify company code and file version, with all the combinations of identifiers of previous month end
+1.1.8 Verify company code and file version, with region code ASIA and reporting date is same as previous month end.
+1.1.9 Verify company code and file version, with region code other than ASIA and reporting date is same as previous month end .
+1.1.10 Verify company code and file version, with all the combinations of identifiers of previous month end.